FlowFuse/website/src/blog/2024/04/dashboard-1-8-0.md

 ## Community Contributions

-I firstly wanted to take this opportunity to point out a big milestone that I'm very proud to see in Node-RED Dashboard 2.0.
+We firstly wanted to take this opportunity to point out a big milestone that we're very proud to see in Node-RED Dashboard 2.0.

 This release marks the first time we've had more contributions in a single release from the community, than from FlowFuse employees.
 I think this is a testament to the community, and a big milestone in validating the success, and popularity, of Dashboard 2.0 in the wider Node-RED community.